-The Offering (1) Common stock offered by the Company: 11,111,111 shares (or 12,777,777 shares if the underwriters exercise in full their overallotment option to purchase additional shares)(2) Common stock to be outstanding after this offering: 29,712,279 shares (or 31,378,945 shares if the underwriters exercise in full their overallotment option to purchase additional shares) (2) Use of proceeds: We intend to use the net proceeds of this offering to support the worldwide commercialization of MGuard in acute myocardial infarction and pursue U.S. Food and Drug Administration approval in the United States, to redeem our convertible debentures and for general corporate purposes.
+The Offering (1)

+Common stock offered by the Company: 11,363,636 shares (or 13,068,181 shares if the underwriters exercise in full their overallotment option to purchase additional shares) (2)

+Common stock to be outstanding after this offering: 29,961,865 shares (or 31,666,410 shares if the underwriters exercise in full their overallotment option to purchase additional shares) (2)

+Use of proceeds: We intend to use the net proceeds of this offering to redeem our convertible debentures, to support the worldwide commercialization of MGuard in acute myocardial infarction and pursue U.S. Food and Drug Administration approval in the United States, and for general corporate purposes.
 See "Use of Proceeds" beginning on page 32 of this prospectus.

-Risk factors: You should carefully consider the information set forth in this prospectus and, in particular, the specific factors set forth in the "Risk Factors" section beginning on page 12 of this prospectus before deciding whether or not to invest in shares of our common stock.
-OTC Bulletin Board symbol: NSPR Proposed symbol and listing: We have applied to list our shares of common stock on the NYSE MKT under the symbol "NSPR."
+Risk factors: You should carefully consider the information set forth in this prospectus and, in particular, the specific factors set forth in the "Risk Factors" section beginning on page 12 of this prospectus before deciding whether or not to invest in our common stock.

+OTC Bulletin Board symbol: NSPR

+Proposed symbol and listing: We have applied to list our shares of common stock on the NYSE MKT under the symbol "NSPR."